mclanea92/READMEGenerator/README.md

   * [Questions](#questions)
   * [GitHub] (#github)
   ## Installation
-  3
+  asfasncw
   ## Usage
-  4
+  aklsfkasbf
   ## License
-  More info on this license (https://opensource.org/licenses/MPL-2.0)
+  More info on this license (https://opensource.org/licenses/MIT)
   ## Contributing
   undefined
   ## Tests
-  6
+  hfwiohfaf
   ## Questions
   Any Questions?
 You can reach me at (undefined).
   ## GitHub